1881 – Downside Abbey, Somerset

 0001

-The building of Downside Abbey Church was begun in the 19th century, and ended with completion of the nave after World War I. The Abbey Church houses the relics of St Oliver Plunkett, an Irish martyr, who entrusted his body to the care of a Benedictine monk of the English Benedictine Congregation.
-The church is built in the Gothic Revival style, and is designed to rival in size the medieval cathedrals of England that were lost to the Catholic church through the Reformation.
-A magnificent ensemble of work is represented by a galaxy of architectural talent of the late nineteenth and early twentieth centuries.
-The earliest part is the richly decorated transepts by Archibald Matthias Dunn and Edward Joseph Hansom, dating from 1882.
+Perspective View published in The Building News, May 30th 1873.
+The building was begun in the 19th century, and ended with completion of the nave after World War I. Built in the Gothic Revival style, and is designed to rival in size the medieval cathedrals of England that were lost to the Catholic Church through the Reformation.
+This magnificent ensemble of work the result of a mixture of the architectural talent of the late nineteenth and early twentieth centuries.
+The earliest part is the richly decorated transepts and masterplan by Dunn & Hansom, dating from 1873-1882.
 The choir is the masterpiece of Thomas Garner (who is buried there), dedicated in 1905.
-The soaring nave by Giles Gilbert Scott (c.
-1923-25) remains unfinished, with its western wall in crude Lias stone standing bare and undecorated.
+The soaring nave by Giles Gilbert Scott remains unfinished.
 The Lady Chapel is acknowledged as one of the most complete and successful schemes of Sir Ninian Comper, with a reredos and altar furnishings incorporating medieval fragments and a reliquary containing the skull of St Thomas de Cantilupe.
-The tower, completed in 1938, at 166 feet (55m), is the second highest in Somerset.
-The choir stalls are modelled on the famous stalls in Chester Cathedral.
+The tower was completed in 1938 and is 166 feet tall.
 Downside Abbey has been designated by English Heritage as a grade I listed building.
-Sir Nikolaus Pevsner described the Abbey as “the most splendid demonstration of the renaissance of Roman Catholicism in England.
-If ever there was an excuse for building in period forms in the twentieth century, it is here”.

 Perspective birds-eye view including ground plans published in The Building News, June 13th 1879.
 Perspective view of church published in The Building News, May 30th 1873.
+Internal view of church from October 16, 1874.